 - 1. Fill out and return application form (tear out perforated last page in catalogue)-include photographs and the \$10.00 fee.
 Two letters of reference may be forwarded with the application form or sent directly.
-Transcripts of prior academic record should be included. - Do not send portfolio until you receive acknowledgement from the school Registrar.
+Doctor's certificate need not accompany the application but must be received before enrollment. - 2.
+Do not send portfolio until you receive acknowledgement from the school Registrar.
 Letter will give dates of portfolio evaluation and instructions. - Results of portfolio evaluation will be mailed to you by the Registrar.
 If you have been accepted the letter will include information about admission, dates of registration, payment of tuition, etc. Portfolios should be picked up, by applicants who live in the Philadelphia area, on Friday of the week of evaluation.
 Those from out of town will be shipped collect.